The Grand Project of Being

 KH: Sometimes a wise answer is not to seek a definitive answer.
 Sometimes a wise answer is a question.
 I don’t know much––that’s honest.
 I feel the truth of Aristotle’s famous idea––the more I know, the more I know I don’t know.
 In the classroom, I feel my role is to model for students a way of being curious, receptive, willing to ask real questions and to struggle with the answers, to admit that I am unsure, to listen carefully and try to learn from the different perspectives of those around me, to be with what’s not yet formed or difficult or complicated or uneasy and not judge it, but hold it, together, passing it between us.
 That’s what I hope my classrooms model.

-Joshua Garcia's debut poetry collection, Pentimento, is forthcoming with Black Lawrence Press (Spring 2024).
+Joshua Garcia's is the author of Pentimento (Black Lawrence Press 2024).
 His poetry has appeared or is forthcoming in The Georgia Review, Ninth Letter, North American Review, Ploughshares, and elsewhere.
 He holds an MFA from the College of Charleston and was a 2021-22 Stadler Fellow at Bucknell University.
 He lives and writes in Brooklyn, New York.